-From the point of view of public participation in the preparation of policies related to the environment, it is important whether a specific policy is a policy subject to the SEA process, which allows for public participation through comments.
+From the point of view of public participation in the preparation of policies related to the environment, it is important whether a specific policy can be described asis a policy subject to the SEA process, which.
+It allows for public participation through comments (see below).
 The way in which the public is involved in the preparation of the policy itself, which may or may not be preceded by a SEA, differs mainly depending on the form in which the policy is approved.